-To date MAC has provided over 25 mentoring hours to Payton Shubrick and her company 6 Bricks LLC.
-6 Bricks was one of 4 applicants selected out of 27 proposals submitted in the City of Springfield's competitive RFP Process.
+To date, MAC has provided over 60 mentoring hours to Payton Shubrick and her company 6 Bricks LLC.
+6 Bricks was one of 4 applicants selected out of 27 proposals submitted in the City of Springfield's competitive RFP Process and has since been awarded a Provisional License from the Commission.
 This goal will be considered a "Success" once 6 Bricks opens for business in Springfield.

-COMPLIANCE WITH DIVERSITY PLAN

-Diversity Progress or Success 1
+COMPLIANCE WITH DIVERSITY PLAN Diversity Progress or Success 1